52 Invited, Conference or Scholarly Paper Presentations

 Professor of Engineering

-At LTU, Dr. Shamamy has aught Engineering Materials, Engineering Mechanics, Strength of Materials and Senior Projects.
-She has chaired the Engineering Faculty Council, has served on the University Strategic Planning committee, on the Teaching Excellence committee, and the University Honors Committee.
+At LTU, Dr. Shamamy has taught Engineering Materials, Advanced Materials, Engineering Mechanics, Strength of Materials, Engineering Economics, Manufacturing Processes, Lean Manufacturing, Project Management, and Senior Projects.
+She has served on several doctoral committees, chaired the Engineering Faculty Council, and has served on the University Strategic Planning Committee, on the Teaching Excellence Committee, and the University Honors Committee.
 Additionally, Dr. Shamamy has developed and led many engineering career guidance programs for high school women and for Junior and Cadet Girl Scouts.

 Dr. Shamamy’s contributions to industry include her work in alloy development for nuclear-powered aircraft at Pratt and Whitney Aircraft, fuel cell research with United Technologies, tantalum capacitor development at P. R. Mallory and Company, manufacturing optimization at Daimler-Chrysler, and agile manufacturing at General Motors.
 She has also served as a consultant to a number of small local engineering firms.
 Her publications include numerous engineering consulting reports, an Engineering Materials Lab Manual, and peer-reviewed materials science, engineering education, and e-learning papers.
 She recently spent six weeks in China teaching Engineering Materials at Shanghai University for Engineering Sciences.